markdryan/subtilis/docs/Subtilis.md

 ### Keywords that act like Functions

-Keywords that act like functions, e.g., COS, SIN and RND, are parsed like functions, without requiring the FN prefix.
+Keywords that act like functions, e.g., LEN, ASC, COS, SIN and RND, are parsed like functions, without requiring the FN prefix.
 This means that their parameters must be enclosed within brackets even if there is only one parameter.
 In BBC BASIC you could write SINA but in Subtilis you must write SIN(A)

 ### Error Handling